Cyclic Isogenies for Abelian Varieties with Real Multiplication: Theta Coordinates and Theta Structures

 \section{Theta Coordinates and Theta Structures}

-An abelian variety $X$ together with a polarization $\cL_X$ is not sufficient to get a canonical projective embedding of $X$.
+An abelian variety $A$ together with a polarization $\cL$ is not sufficient to get a canonical projective embedding of $A$.
 One needs to add more data in order to single out canonical coordinates.
 In this section, we recall the notion of a theta structure and explain how it yields canonical theta coordinates.
 We discuss symmetric theta structures and recall how canonical theta coordinates are related under isogenies (the isogeny theorem).
 Finally, we explain how to choose an appropriate symmetric theta structure on the original abelian variety given to our algorithm.
+For this section we fix $k$ an algebraically closed field of positive characteristic.